SocialEconomyDataLab/spec/docs/concepts.md

 .. admonition:: For example

   Example 1.
 A social investment deal worth £20,000 made up of one element:
-    * A £20,000 loan from a funding organsiation, to be repaid over 10 years at 4.5% interest.
+    * A £20,000 loan from a funding organisation, to be repaid over 10 years at 4.5% interest.

   Example 2.
 A social investment deal worth £35,000 is made up of:
     * £15,000 of share capital raised by the recipient organisation through equity from a community shares offer; and,
-    * a £15,000 match funded equity invested *pari passu* in the same community shares offer by the funding organisation.
+    * a £15,000 match funded equity invested _pari passu_ in the same community shares offer by the funding organisation.
     * a £5,000 business development grant from a funding organisation.

   Example 3.
 A social investment deal worth £50,000 is made up of: